 This training is designed to help smaller or start-up organizations build a sustainable development structure.
-Over a pair of two-day sessions, a five-member faculty of Pacific Northwest leaders presents valuable materials and strategies to organizations.
+Over a pair of two-day sessions, our team of coaches of Pacific Northwest leaders present valuable materials and strategies to organizations.

 Nearly 25 years ago, the Murdock Trust assembled a group of small and emergent nonprofit organizations to teach them the basics of fundraising.
 Since then, more than 250 organizations have benefited from the Essentials of Development — valuable training that helps them both articulate their mission and create a development program that will sustain the organization for years to come.

 Time and dates: Two days each in December and May (four total days)

 Topic overview: These seminars introduce important strategies, such as methods for developing a case statement, special approaches to donors with major gift capacity, role-playing on how to make the “ask,” an overview of the board’s role in the development program, and more.

 Registration: $500 per organization.
 The Trust provides all meals, hotel accommodations in a private room, and all seminar materials.

 Essentials of Development is named for its four essentials, which are directly tied to the program’s outcomes:

 - Essential #1: The Case Statement.
 An organization’s presentation piece for one-on-one interactions with prospective and continuing donors, the case statement is a key element of the Essentials program.
 It is written in conjunction with a philosophy of development describing how and why your organization seeks financial support from stakeholders, and what benefits or outcomes donors receive when they give.
 Each organization completes the Essentials of Development program with a polished case statement.
 To put the case statement into practice, at least two personal donor calls will be made and assessed by the Essentials faculty before the May session.
 (Log in to see the Case Statement Videos.)